scientist-labs/spellkit/README.md

 ### `SpellKit.correct_if_unknown(word, guard:)`

 Return corrected word or original if no better match found.
+Respects `frequency_threshold` configuration.

 **Options:**
 - `guard:` - Set to `:domain` to enable protection checks

+**Behavior:**
+- Returns original word if it exists in dictionary
+- For misspellings, only accepts corrections with frequency ≥ `frequency_threshold`
+- Returns original word if no corrections pass the threshold

 ### `SpellKit.correct_tokens(tokens, guard:)`

 Batch correction of an array of tokens.
+Respects `frequency_threshold` configuration.

+**Options:**
+- `guard:` - Set to `:domain` to enable protection checks

 **Returns:** Array of corrected strings